 - Suspension from the School for a specified period of time.

 - Disciplinary probation.
-Disciplinary probation may involve counseling with faculty or staff; restrictions of student privileges; prohibition in participation in School or University activities or events; prohibitions against holding office in or participation in student or School organizations and activities.
+Disciplinary probation may involve counseling with faculty or staff; restrictions of student privileges; prohibition in participation on School or University activities or events; prohibitions against holding office in or participation in student or School organizations and activities.

-5. Appeal to the Dean of the School of Public Health
+b.
+Appeal to the Dean of the School of Public Health

-The dean, or his or her designee, may:
+The Dean, or his or her designee, may:

 - Affirm, modify, or reverse the findings of guilt.